 Unclaimed assets arising from small shareholdings have formed part of ShareGift's income stream since the outset.
-More recently, however, regulatory changes in the UK concerning the treatment of client assets have opened up opportunities for the use of ShareGift as a proven solution by FCA-regulated businesses in a way that assists them with their own administrative requirements.
+More recently, however, regulatory changes in the UK concerning the treatment of client assets have opened up opportunities for the use of ShareGift as a proven solution by FCA regulated businesses in a way that assists them with their own administrative requirements.
+ShareGift is positioned to accept a range of dormant assets across the financial services sector, beyond those of unclaimed shareholdings and unclaimed dividends.
 These developments, which are a logical extension of ShareGift's existing role in acting as a recipient for certain unclaimed assets, may provide significant income for the Charity in the future.